TruebitProtocol/truebit-sample-tasks/README.md

     * Should run a split window with Geth on Top and CLEF on the bottom
     * You need this window to enter in you password for the accounts when prompted
   * open second terminal window into container: ```docker exec -it truebit /bin/bash```

+## Example Tasks

+### _MapReduce_ Example
+    * _Language:_ C
+    * _Description:_ Task that takes a list of Binary32 data that are made up of ETH Address (First 20B) and a Value (Last 12B) maps the Value to the n^th prime number, then reduces the list by only looking for Value that contains the number '3'
+    * This example illustrates a full, end-to-end pipeline with an on-chain smart contract giving a Truebit task to be run off-chain by the Truebit solver/verifier network, and results returned on-chain to the calling smart contract upon successful completion.

+To build this specific example, continue with the following instructions:

   * TYPE: ```cd ; cd wasm_bin/truebit-sample-tasks```
   * TYPE: ```npm install```
   * TYPE: ```./build_env.sh```